Faculty of Veterinary Medicine, University of Liège: Studies

 The faculty offers general training in veterinary medicine, health risk management, medicine and health risks in southern countries, equine dentistry, food chain control, food safety, equine orthopaedics, equine revalidation and beekeeping.
 It also organises the necessary training to award the legal titles of Master of Experiment, laboratory animal caretakers and technicians, accredited by Felasa (the Federation of European Laboratory Animal Science Associations), which are compulsory for experimentation using laboratory animals.

 Student enrollment

-In order to limit the influx of foreign students, the number of non-Belgian resident students is capped each year at 20% according to the amount of Belgian resident students enrolled the previous year.
+In order to limit the influx of foreign students, the number of non-Belgian resident students is capped each year at 20% according to the number of Belgian resident students enrolled the previous year.

 Certifications and rankings

 The quality of the teaching of the faculty has been assessed by the European Association of Veterinary Education Establishments (AEEEV), which has given it the status of "approved".

 International academic rankings

 Veterinary medicine is the field in which the University of Liège is best rated in international academic rankings.

 In 2017, the faculty was ranked as the world's 21st best veterinary school in the Shanghai Jiao Tong University Academic Ranking of World Universities (ARWU), based on research and publications in certain specialized scientific journals, and 38th in 2018.

 It is ranked 45th in the world by the QS World University Rankings in 2017 and 2018.